 A. If you do not plan to seek office again, you should dissolve your committee after eliminating any unpaid liabilities and remaining funds.
-Funds must be disposed of through the Residual Funds clause (see pages 13-14).
+Funds must be disposed of through the Residual Funds clause (see page 16).
 Candidates are not required to shut down after losing or leaving office.
 If a candidate continues to operate a committee for future political activity, however, the candidate and committee must continue to file disclosure reports with the local election official at least once a year.
 If a candidate again seeks election, he or she would report on the filing schedule for that office.
-Contact your local election official if you decide to seek local office and OCPF if you decide to seek state or county office.